The Actor's Toolkit

 Let's dive right in:

-In order to increase your chances of being invited to an audition when using online casting websites, you should always use the following 3 strategies:
+In order to increase your chances of being invited to a meeting with an agent, keep the following in mind when drafting your cover letter:

 Tool #3: Agency Contact Info